promit7473/Classic-Nokia-3310-Snake-game/README.md

-# Classic-Nokia-3310-Snake-game
+# Classic-Nokia-3310-Snake-Game
-Classic Nokia 3310 Snake game using the concept of OOP in Python
+Classic Nokia 3310 snake game using the concept of OOP in Python